-PyCharm comes in two versions – a community edition, and a professional edition.
-The community edition is free (as in beer), whereas the professional edition ranges in price.
-They offer the professional edition to open source projects and educational institutions for free, whereas the price ranges from $29 – $199.
+PyCharm comes in two versions - a community edition, and a professional edition.
+The community edition is free (as in freedom), whereas the professional edition is partially-proprietary and ranges in price.
+They offer the professional edition to open source projects and educational institutions for free, whereas the price ranges from $29 - $199.
 You can checkout the full pricing here.

 If I were a developer who was almost solely tied to Python, and I hadn't already invested so much time in learning how to do everything PyCharm does with Emacs, I would strongly consider switching to PyCharm.
 You should definitely put it on your short list.

 Wing IDE Professional Edition (the edition I evaluated) is about the same cost as Komodo IDE, but that's where the similarities end.
 It's fast, full-featured, and it works.
 Auto-completion and auto-indentation are as good as the best reviewed here, integrated testing and debugging work well and have intuitive interfaces, and though the refactoring options are very limited, they work well once you figure out what selection should be in place before running the tool.

 Snippets are present but not as cleanly implemented as in PyCharm or, even more so, Sublime Text; still, they're reasonably sensible defaults, and you can edit them and add more.